LaminoidStudio/Tape/README.md

 # Laminoid Tape
 Laminoid Tape is a complete toolchain for original and modified Brainfuck development.
-Included is a compiler that compiles programs to bytecode, a runtime that can run from source- or bytecode and a decompiler to turn bytecode back to commented source code.
+Included is a compiler that compiles programs to bytecode, a runtime that can run from sourcecode or bytecode and a decompiler to turn bytecode back to commented source code.

 It was initially developed for our tape machine interactive business cards to help us write, debug and compile programs,